 Hambledon Cottage; 63 Hassall St Parramatta 2150; Open Thursday - Sunday 11:00am - 4:00pm; visit the Hambledon Cottage website.

 Experience a fascinating glimpse into the history of the Dairy Cottage Precinct in Parramatta Park through monthly guided tours.
 Built in 1796, the cottage is one of Australia’s oldest colonial sites and in the early 1800s it was enlarged and converted into a dairy with a sunken milk-processing room.
 Tours of this historically significant site are held by the City of Parramatta’s Host & Guides and include interpretive, audio-visual and artefact displays.

 To book contact the Parramatta Heritage and Visitor Information Centre on 8839 3311 or visit the Dairy Cottage Precinct website.

 Experiment Farm Cottage sits on one of the most important pieces of land in the founding of New South Wales.
 It was here that Governor Phillip issued the first land grant to former convict, James Ruse in 1789.
 Ruse went on to become a pioneer of agriculture and used the property to demonstrate an experiment in self sufficiency and survival.
 In 1793, Ruse sold his farm to surgeon John Harris who built the existing cottage in the 1834.
 Take a guided tour one of the oldest standing residences in Australia.

-Experiment Farm; 9 Ruse St, Harris Park NSW 2150; visit website for admission details
+Experiment Farm; 9 Ruse St Harris Park 2150; Visit the Experiment Farm Cottage website for admission details.